-- B1 Apply self-motivational skills for autonomous learning and continuous professional development. - B2 Demonstrate the ability to draw upon the personal and lived experience of health and illness through the skills of reflective practice. - B3 Formulate questions, initiate, and carry out health related projects.
+- B1 Work independently taking responsibility for autonomous learning and identify needs for personal, professional and academic development. - B2 Demonstrate the ability to draw upon the personal and lived experience of health and illness through the skills of reflective practice. - B3 Formulate questions, initiate, and carry out health related projects.